MicrosoftDocs/CommunityToolkit/docs/maui/essentials/apptheme-resources.md

 #### AppThemeResource

 The `AppThemeResource` is a generic theme-aware object that allows you to set any `object` for the `Light`, `Dark` and `Default` properties.
 Because `AppThemeResource` is not strongly-typed, at runtime the values for each property will be evaluated and casted.

+> [!WARNING]
+>
-If the cast is invalid, this might result in a runtime exception.
+> If the cast is invalid, this might result in a runtime exception.

 The following example shows how to use `AppThemeResource` through a `ResourceDictionary`: